timothybrown/BSEC-Conduit/readme.md

   (I.e., sensors/BME680/Temperature, sensors/BME680/Humidity, etc.)
   This means you no longer have to use a value_template in Home Assistant and seems a more MQTTy way of doing things.
-  - Made small changes to the way the BSEC Library process is opened.
+  - Made small changes to the way the BSEC-Library process is opened.
   - Changed the way that output floats are rounded.
   - Added a counter for the sample loop instead of relying on len().
-  - Added a signal handler to exit cleanly (sends SIGTERM to the BSEC Library process, sets the `status` topic and stops the MQTT client loop).
+  - Added a signal handler to exit cleanly (sends SIGTERM to the BSEC-Library process, sets the `status` topic and stops the MQTT client loop).
-  - No longer publish the BSEC Library Status value, as it's not a useful metric.
+  - No longer publish the BSEC-Library Status value, as it's not a useful metric.
   Instead we monitor it in the script and if it changes to a non-zero value we report the value as an error in the system log and exit.
 (Systemd should restart the daemon up to 5 times, so if it was a temporary problem no user